 Plus, seitan is packed with protein, which makes for a substantive lunch or dinner that helps you stay full for longer.

 It’s easy to buy seitan at the grocery store, and I often do.
-But it can also be fun & cost effective to make your own.
+But it can also be fun & cost effective to make your own using this recipe for seitan chicken.

 What is seitan?